rsun19/Trip-Planner-App/README.md

 ## KNOWN BUGS:

 - Trouble signing in with Apple Sign-In on certain devices.
-Please test using Google Sign-In services if the is the case.
+Please test using Google Sign-In services if this the case.

 - Itineraries mysteriously gets deleted when stored locally.
 Will investigate further.